- A member of the Riviera Travel team recounts his first holiday in Berlin, Germany

-- Street food and local cuisine of Berlin
+- Learn more about street food and local German cuisine

 by The Passionate Traveller

 Berlin has often intrigued me.
 The very name conjures up all kinds of images – mostly around those incredible scenes we all witnessed on the news in 1989.
 But what is the Berlin that came from that momentous night?
 For some reason, I had never made the leap and actually been there, until recently.